filotimo-project/.github/profile/README.md

 ## Changes at the system level
 - `sudo` inherits locale settings and QT/KDE environment variables.
-- Fonts are reconfigured as such: the default serif typeface is IBM Plex Serif, the default sans-serif typeface is [Filotimo Sans](https://github.com/filotimo-project/fonts), and the default monospace typeface is IBM Plex Mono.
+- Fonts are reconfigured as such: the default serif typeface is IBM Plex Serif, the default sans-serif typeface is Inter, and the default monospace typeface is IBM Plex Mono.
 - `vm.max_map_count` is increased to `2147483642`, mainly improving compatibility with some Windows games.
 - `zram` is configured differently to stock Fedora, with the following options set:
 ```